ocp4opsandsecurity/open-policy-agent/README.md

 ## Constraint Template
 A `ConstraintTemplate` crd is the declaration of new constraints along with input parameters and the enforcement logic written `Rego` scripting language.

+### Example
-**Example:** Declare the `Constraint` named K8sUniqueLabel with the logic to enforce the precence of labels for a given object/resource.
+Declare the `Constraint` named K8sUniqueLabel with the logic to enforce the precence of labels for a given object/resource.
 ```yaml
 apiVersion: templates.gatekeeper.sh/v1beta1
 kind: ConstraintTemplate